footprintanalytics/data-design/README.md

 # data-design
-footprint of the data design, including data flow, entity relationship diagram (ERD).
+footprint of the data design, including data flow.